Bashar3/zipPasswordCracker/README.md

 # Disclaimer
-***This tool has been published educational purposes.I'm not responsible for the use or the scope that someone may have through this tool.***
+***This tool has been published for educational purposes.I'm not responsible for the use or the scope that someone may have through this tool.***

 # Usage
 ```